Fractional currents and Young geometric integration: Introduction

 In positive codimension, we obtain a suitable definition of a fractional current by replacing, in the discussion above, the total variation and the $L^1$-norm by higher-codimensional analogs, namely the normal mass $\bN$ and Whitney's flat norm $\bF$.
 More precisely, an $\alpha$-fractional $m$-current is a flat current $T \in \bF_m(\R^d)$ that admits a decomposition into an $\bF$-convergent series $T = \sum_{k=0}^\infty T_k$, where the components $T_k$ are normal $m$-currents supported in a common compact subset of $\R^d$ such that

 The space of $\alpha$-fractional currents $\bF^\alpha_m(\R^d)$, equipped with an adequate norm, lies between the space of normal currents and the space of flat currents.
-This space extends the already quite general class of fractal currents introduced bu Züst in~\cite{Zust}.
+This space extends the already quite general class of fractal currents introduced by Züst in~\cite{Zust}, see Subsection~\ref{subsec:zust}.